Skip to content

 1. You can enter a search term in the search bar (top right corner) image_8.png

-2. Or You can click on the ? icon (which you can find next to the search bar or in the Home tab in the ribbon strip)
+2. Or, you can click on the ? icon (which you can find next to the search bar or in the Home tab in the ribbon strip)

 3. Or, you can type doc in the command window